CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/What-Just-Happened.md

 {{%notice info%}}

-During the installation, a default configuration required for What Just Happened to run will be pushed to CONFIG DB following a config save operation.
-No changes to the existing configuration will be made, only the new configuration will be inserted.
+During the installation, a default configuration required for What Just Happened to run is pushed to CONFIG_DB after you run `config save`.
+This does not change the existing configuration, it only applies the new one.

 {{%/notice%}}

-## Integrating What Just Happened with SONiC
+## What Just Happened Interoperability with SONiC

-Once installed, a new docker image will be treated as another SONiC optional feature, thus any feature operation can be applied to What Just Happened as well.
-You can run the following command to verify it:
+After you install WJH, SONiC treats the new WJH Docker image as any other optional SONiC feature, so SONiC `feature` commands can be applied to WJH like it can for any other SONiC container.
+You can verify SONiC was installed by running the following command:

 ```
-admin@sonic:~$ show feature status
+admin@switch:~$ show feature status
 Feature             State     AutoRestart
 ------------------  --------  -------------
 bgp                 enabled   enabled